jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 * Do not write tests for implementation details – these change
 * Only write tests to cover implementation details for better understanding the implementation for refactoring, but then delete or deactivate tests when done

+I received a review comment with a concern about: ___Don't test internals___.
+Specifically, it may be too difficult to test all scenarios via the public API of a complex system.
+There are too many cases and set up would be too complex.
+I don't disagree with that concern.

+I think Cooper's intent about _internal testing_ was:
+* _Don't change the implementation so that its internals can be tested._
+* _Create internal implemenation only when it's needed to satisfy a test that specifies behavior._

+As for ___a complex system___, that suggests to me a design that is comprised of several or even many classes.
+It will be very difficult to test all scenarios in that configuration.
+Nor do we want to.

+There are different layers of testing, which I'll address in a future blog (TBD).
+I view the distinction among the layers of testing as the scope and boundary of the software being tested.
+The smallest scope is an individual class.
+The medium scope is a set of classes.
+The largest scope is the entire system.

+Each layer of testing assembles more components of the system.
+Each layer has relative advantages and disadvantages compared to the other layers.
+The smallest scoped testing layers define and confirm the nuts and bolts.
+The larger scoped testing layers define and confirm that the nuts and bolts fit together.

+Small scoped testing confirms parts in every scenario imaginable.
+These tests are less expensive and complete quickly.

+Larger scoped testing confirms those parts work together.
+These tests are more expensive and take longer to complete.

+This is where the art of design becomes important.
+Regardless of the scope and boundary, most Software Under Test will have dependencies.
+Those dependencies may be replaced by [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html) in the tests.
+While refactoring may not affect tests and test doubles, redesign may.
+If we can keep test double dependency to a minimum through good design, then we will have fewer tests breaking during redesign.

 # Summary
 Concerns associated with automated testing may be a matter of education and practice.
 The concerns may be a result of not knowing or not following good test practices.
 This was the case for me when I tried to create automated tests without understanding how best to create automated tests.